new-AF/simple-merge-class-names/README.md

 `mergeClassNamesDebugger` is a drop-in replacement for `mergeClassNames` but with the added _benefit_ that it will activate the built-in **_debugger_** inside browsers like _FireFox_, _Chrome_, _Safari_ and even _VS Code_ if configured properly.

-This built-in JavaScript feature gained wide-spread support from major browsers around 2012, so you are getting this feature for free with minimal effort, all you have to do are 2 things:
+This built-in JavaScript feature gained wide-spread support from major browsers around 2012, allowing you to access it with minimal effort.
+To utilize it, simply follow these two steps:

-1. Simply **_Open the Browser's Developer Tools_**, this tells the JavaScript engine that the Debugger is _enabled_.
+1. **_Open the Browser's Developer Tools_** to inform the JavaScript engine that the debugger is _enabled_.
-2.  **_Replace_** `mergeClassNames` with **`mergeClassNamesDebugger`** _without_ changing any of the argument provided.
+2. **_Replace_** `mergeClassNames` with **`mergeClassNamesDebugger`** _without_ altering any of the provided arguments.

-_When the Debugger is enabled (i.e. *Browser's Developer Tools* is open) and an invalid argument like `undefined` or `" "` is passed to `mergeClassNamesDebugger`, then the JavaScript engine will automatically pause execution and highlight the invalid argument.
-You simply have to select the offending component (`Container.jsx` in this case) from the Call Stack._
+_When the debugger is enabled (i.e. *Browser's Developer Tools* is open) and an invalid argument such as `undefined` or `" "` is passed to `mergeClassNamesDebugger`, the JavaScript engine will automatically pause execution and highlight the invalid argument.
+You simply need to select the offending component (e.g. `Container.jsx`) from the Call Stack._

-When the Debugger is active, it should look like this screenshot (in _FireFox_):
+When the debugger is active, it will appear as shown in this screenshot (in _Firefox_):

 ![Firefox Debugger automatically paused execution when undefined was passed to mergeClassNamesDebugger](https://raw.githubusercontent.com/new-AF/simple-merge-class-names/main/.github/images/debugger.png)